 Tell me about your experience during your studies with writing reports.
 Can you briefly tell me about a report you have written?

-Trying to find out: ahility to plan; systematic approach to tasks; maybe problem solving
+Trying to find out: Ability to plan; systematic approach to tasks; maybe problem solving

 This is a simpler question than most and is designed to simply identify whether the candidate has had experience of something that the employer considers important.